touka-cell/City-Library-Database/README.md

-City Library Database is a beginner-friendly mySQL project where you can manipulate data &amp learn the basics of DDL.
+City Library Database is a beginner-friendly mySQL project where you can manipulate data & learn the basics of DDL.
 Further updates are on schedule.

 This database is simulated in a library where users can borrow books from multiple libraries in the city.
 It has the following rules :